Sha Tin Methodist College: Public examination results and further studies

-There are three classes of F.6 and F.7 students, each containing more than 90 students.
 In the past years, 2004 to 2008, the average percentage of students being admitted to universities (both local and overseas) was over 80%, of which about 50% were offered degree programmers in the University of Hong Kong, the Chinese University of Hong Kong and the University of Science and Technology.
 Students being offered degree courses, associate degree courses, high degree courses are more than 90%.
 Students' performance and prospects are good.